 In February 2018, we entered into an investor rights agreement with holders of our preferred stock and common stock, including certain holders of more than 5% of our capital stock and entities affiliated with certain of our directors.
 After the closing of this offering, these holders will be entitled to certain registration rights, including the right to demand that we file a registration statement or request that their shares be covered by a registration statement that we are otherwise filing.
 For a more detailed description of these registration rights, see the section titled "Description of Capital Stock-Registration Rights."
 In addition, this agreement gives the stockholders that are parties thereto the right to participate in new issuances of equity securities by us, subject to certain exceptions.
-This right to participate in new issuances of equity securities will terminate by its terms upon the completion of our initial public offering.
+This right to participate in new issuances of equity securities of our initial public offering.